Anne Lister: Travel

 Lister greatly enjoyed travel, although her biographer Angela Steidele suggests her trips in later life were also a way to "evade the self realisation that she had failed at everything she set her hand to".
-She made her first trip to continental Europe in 1819, when she was 28 years old.
-She travelled with her 54-year-old aunt, also called Anne Lister, on a two-month trip to France.
+She made her first trip to continental Europe in 1819, when she was 28 years old, travelling with her 54-year-old aunt (also called Anne Lister) on a two-month trip to France.

-In 1824, she returned to Paris and stayed until the following year.
-In 1826, she was back in Paris with her Aunt Anne, where she resumed an affair from her earlier visit to the city with a widow named Maria Barlow.
-In 1827, she set out from Paris with both Barlow and her Aunt Anne on a tour of northern Italy and Switzerland, returning to Shibden Hall the following year.
+She returned to Paris in 1824 and stayed there until the following year.
+Returning to Paris with her Aunt Anne in 1826, she resumed an affair with a widow named Maria Barlow whom she had met on her previous visit to the city.
+She set out from Paris with Barlow in 1827 on a tour of northern Italy and Switzerland, returning to Shibden Hall the following year.
 In 1828, she travelled extensively in Scotland with Sibella MacLean.